lumeland/lume.land/docs/configuration/copy-static-files.md

 ```

 This will copy all files with the extensions `.jpg`, `.gif` and `.png`, keeping
 the original file structure.
-For example, a the file `/img/pictures/image.jpg`
+For example, the file `/img/pictures/image.jpg`
 will be copied in to `_site/img/pictures/image.jpg` folder.

-You cannot set a custom folder destination to files selected by extensions.
-For
-example `site.copy([".pdf"], "/pdf-files")` will fail. {.tip}

 ## Customize the destination